Laser-generated GHz surface acoustic waves with tunable amplitude during the magnetostructural phase transition in FeRh

-To calculate thermoelastic contribution from an individual nucleation site $\varepsilon_{th}(J,J_{PT}^*)$ we first evaluate laser-induced temperature $T$ via absorbed energy $J$ and specific heat $C$: $J-\theta(J-J_{PT}^*-J_{L})J_{L}=\int_{T_0}^T C(T',T_{PT}^*)dT'$, where $J_{L}$=5.32~J/m$^3$ is latent heat~\cite{RICHARDSON_specific_heat} and $T_{PT}^*$ is calculated using the expression above with $J=J_{PT}^*$.
-In the range between $J_{PT}^*$ and $J_{PT}^*+J_{L}$ the temperature is constant $T=T_{PT}^*$ as the phase transition is of the 1st order.
-The thermoelastic contribution $\varepsilon_{th}$ is then calculated by integrating linear thermal expansion coefficient between initial temperature and $T$.
-Both $C(T,T_{PT}^*)$ and $\alpha(T,T_{PT}^*)$ are linear approximations of specific heat \cite{RICHARDSON_specific_heat} and linear thermal expansion \cite{Ibarra_thermal_expansion}, respectively, above 295~K with discontinuities at $T_{PT}^*$ and $T_c$ (see Supplemental Material sec.~V~\cite{Suppl}).
+To calculate the thermoelastic contribution of an individual nucleation site $\varepsilon_{th}(J,J_{PT}^*)$, we first evaluate the laser-induced temperature $T$ via the absorbed energy $J$ and specific heat $C$: $J-\theta(J-J_{PT}^*-J_{L})J_{L}=\int_{T_0}^T C(T',T_{PT}^*)dT'$, where $J_{L}$=5.32~J/m$^3$ is latent heat~\cite{RICHARDSON_specific_heat} and $T_{PT}^*$ is calculated using the expression above with $J=J_{PT}^*$.
+In the range between $J_{PT}^*$ and $J_{PT}^*+J_{L}$, the temperature is constant $T=T_{PT}^*$ as the phase transition is of the 1st order.
+The thermoelastic contribution $\varepsilon_{th}$ is then calculated by integrating the linear thermal expansion coefficient between the initial temperature and $T$.
+Both $C(T,T_{PT}^*)$ and $\alpha(T,T_{PT}^*)$ are linear approximations of the specific heat \cite{RICHARDSON_specific_heat} and the linear thermal expansion \cite{Ibarra_thermal_expansion}, respectively, above 295~K. The discontinuities at $T_{PT}^*$ and $T_c$ are introduced in place of PT-related peaks, which we explicitly take into account as latent heat and PIPT-induced lattice change (see Supplemental Material, Sec.~VII~\cite{Suppl}).

-In calculations the threshold value $J_T$ is defined by FM phase nucleation occurring within the penetration depth of the laser pulse.
-Saturation $J_S$ is defined by slower thermal transformation across the whole depth of the FeRh film \cite{Mattern_8_and_50ps}.
-This also means that $J_S/J_T\neq W_S/W_T$ since $W_T$ and $W_S$ are extracted from the change of optical properties within the probe penetration depth and possess no information about deeper regions of the FeRh film \cite{Mattern_8ps} while $J_T$ and $J_S$ are associated with the SAW generation.
-Such definition of $J_T$ and $J_S$ allows better agreement between experimental and calculation results.
+In the calculations, the threshold value $J_T$ is defined by the nucleation of the FM phase that occurs within the penetration depth of the laser pulse.
+The saturation $J_S$ energy density is defined by the slower thermal transformation through the entire depth of the FeRh film \cite{Mattern_8_and_50ps}.
+This also means that $J_S/J_T\neq W_S/W_T$ since $W_T$ and $W_S$ are extracted from the change of optical properties within the probe penetration depth and possess no information about deeper regions of the FeRh film \cite{Mattern_8ps} while $J_T$ and $J_S$ are associated with the SAW generation, with a localization depth $\sim$2$\pi/k$=1.6~$\mu$m containing the whole thickness of the FeRh film.
+Such definition of $J_T$ and $J_S$ allows for better agreement between the experimental and calculation results.